mg-Ben/raspberry-homenet-monitoring/README.md

 DHCP operation is:
 1. Interface sends a **DHCP Discover**: the interface wants to discover a DHCP Server.
 It doesn't have an IP Address yet, so it sends it from the source IP `0.0.0.0`.
 Neither does it know the target DHCP Server IP Address (it might be running in a different IP Address from 192.168.1.1), so it sends the query to the broadcast address (which means _every device in the LAN_): `255.255.255.255`
 2. All the DHCP Servers respond with a **DHCP Offer**.
 In this packet, source IP is the DHCP Server IP Address (say `192.168.1.1`) and the destination IP is `255.255.255.255`, as the interface does not have an IP Address yet.
 The DHCP Offer offers the client a pool of available IP Addresses (not used by any device in the LAN yet) to the interface
 3. The interface chooses one interface and sends a **DHCP Request**.
 The IP Address of the interface is not acknowledged yet by the router, so it still is `0.0.0.0`.
-However, the interface now knows the target IP Address of the DHCP Server that it wants to send the offer to, so the destination IP Address indeed is the DHCP Server IP Address.
+However, the interface now knows the target IP Address of the DHCP Server that it wants to send the offer to, so the destination IP Address is indeed the DHCP Server IP Address.
 4. The DHCP Server responds with a **DHCP ACK (or _Acknowledgement_)**

 > This information exchange occurs whenever a new device enters the LAN.
 What's more: the assigned IP Addresses have an expiry date (e.g. they can expiry after 1 hour) and then they are assigned a new one from the pool.

-> When a device exits the LAN, the pool of available IP Addresses to offer updates
+> When a device exits the LAN, the pool of available IP Addresses to offer is automatically updated

 Sometimes, we don't want the DHCP Server to assign a dynamic IP Address, but a **static** one.
 We can do it in two ways:
-1. **DCHP Reservation**: we can access to Home Router management UI (_User Interface_) by accessing to `192.168.1.1` in Web Browser.
-This option is typically under _DHCP Binding_ option, and we will need to specify the MAC (_Medium Access Control_) Address of the interface, which is, indeed, a constant, physical and fixed address that is assigned by the manufacturer.
+1. **DCHP Reservation**: we can access to Home Router management UI (_User Interface_) by accessing to `192.168.1.1` in from Web Browser on any computer connected to the LAN.
+This option is typically under _DHCP Binding_ option, and we will need to specify the MAC (_Medium Access Control_) Address of the interface, which is indeed a constant, physical and fixed address that is assigned by the manufacturer.
 The MAC Address can be checked with either `ipconfig /all` on Windows or `ifconfig` on Linux

 > You can even find out the NIC (_Network Interface Card_) brand by using online tools such as OUI Lookup [[14](#references)]

-2. **Static IP Address assignation**: in this case, we force our device to have a specific IP Address by setting it in the device itself.
+2. **Static IP Address assignation**: in this case, we force our device to have a specific IP Address by setting it in the device interface itself.
 This method depends on the underlaying Operating System and the device (whether it is a mobile phone, a computer or any other).
-For example, in Linux Operating Systems, this can be done with `dhcpcd` tool.
+For example, in Linux Operating Systems, this can be done via `dhcpcd` tool.

 > Static IP Address assignation is not recommended, as there might be another device in the LAN using the same IP Address!

 ## 1.6.
 SSH (_Secure SHell_)
+This is a cryptographic Application Layer Protocol (based on Client-Server architecture just like [DHCP](#15-dhcp-dynamic-host-configuration-protocol)) with which we will be able to connect to a remote _SSH Server_ and control it with a CLI (_Command Line Interface_) remotely, as though we were running the CLI inside the remote host.

+When setting Raspberry Pi up with Ubuntu Server OS, we need to specify the user and password for SSH connection.

+## 1.7.
+NAT (_Network Address Translation_)
+In the Internet, there are lots and lots of devices (and interfaces).
+However, the number of IP Addresses that can be assigned to them is remarkably lower.
+An IP Address consists of four integer values, with 8 bits each:

+> E.g. `192.168.1.1 => 11000000.10100010.00000001.00000001`

+Consequently, there are a total of 2^32 = 4294967296 different IP Addresses, but not enough for all the devices in the world.
+Thus, the NAT can be used to assign any IP Address for the device interfaces inside a LAN (such as an office LAN, a home LAN, an enterprise LAN...) even though they are duplicated over the world (e.g. your mobile phone inside your home LAN may have the same IP Address as the Computer of your neighbour's LAN; let's say `192.168.1.124`).
+However: how can you send a packet from any device in your LAN to any device inside the neighbour's LAN?
+The response is: through NAT.

 # 2. Configuring Raspberry Pi as a Wireless Access Point